3 Data Entry and Editing

 • Entering data conntaining a pattern.

 Entering data (text, numbers, formulas) is one of the main activities in Excel.
-In short it comes down to:
+In short, it involves:

 2. Start typing.

-Beware, if the cell already contains content, this content will be overwritten
+Be aware that if the cell already contains content, this content will be overwritten.

-After using the Enter key the cell pointer moves automatically one cell downwards.
+After you press the Enter key, the cell cursor automatically moves down one cell.

 3.1 Language-dependent number formats

-Separators for decimals and thousands depend on the Windows language, but can also be changed in Excel itself.
-By default, Excel uses the number formats as defined in Windows with the following characters.
+Separators for decimals and thousands depend on the Windows language settings but can be changed in Excel.
+By default, Excel uses the number formats defined in Windows, with these characters:

 English